cdaringe/counsel/packages/counsel-rule-filename-format/README.md

-# counsel-filename-format
+# counsel-rule-filename-format

-add's a `counsel.check` task that enforces filename conventions in your project!
+add's a `counsel` `check` task that enforces filename conventions in your project!

 ## example